Kristoffer Peterson: Fortuna Düsseldorf

 On 5 October 2020, Peterson joined Fortuna Düsseldorf for an undisclosed fee, subject to international clearance.
 He signed a three-year contract.

 Hapoel Be'er Sheva

-On 21 June 2023 signed for 3 years in the Israeli Premier League club Hapoel Be'er Sheva.
+On 21 June 2023, Peterson signed a three-year contract with Israeli Premier League club Hapoel Be'er Sheva.

 Fortuna Sittard

-On 9 January 2024, Peterson returned to the Netherlands and signed a 2.5-year contract with Fortuna Sittard.
+On 9 January 2024, Peterson returned to the Netherlands and signed a two-and-a-half-year contract with Fortuna Sittard.

 International career

 On 3 October 2018, Peterson earned his first call-up to the Swedish senior national team for a UEFA Nations League game against Russia and a friendly game against Slovakia, following a string of strong performances for his club team Heracles.
 He made his international debut against Slovakia on 16 October 2018.